Memphis Trademark Registration

 Unfortunately, the owner of another business, Bluff City Remodeling, sees Tyler’s work van in the area.
 Even though the business names aren’t identical, this owner thinks there’s enough cause for confusion that Tyler may be infringing on his mark, so he calls his trademark attorney.
 A few weeks later, Tyler receives a cease-and-desist letter in the mail, requesting that he stop using the name Bluff City Kitchen and Bath immediately.
 The rebranding process could actually end up costing significantly more than if Tyler had started the registration process right away.
 Don’t wait to register your trademark.
-Contact Gerben Law Firm to learn more about our reasonable, flat rate trademark registration services today.
+Contact Gerben IP to learn more about our reasonable, flat rate trademark registration services today.

 A trademark can be anything that shows that a particular product or service is associated with your brand, including business or product names, slogans, and logos.
 Copyrights, on the other hand, protect creative works like novels, lyrics, and art, while patents protect novel inventions.

 The United States Patent and Trademark Office, or USPTO, examines and approves patent and trademark registrations.
 They also maintain their records.
 They do not, however, monitor your trademark’s use or enforce your trademark rights.
 These are the responsibility of the trademark owner.